authelia/authelia/docs/content/en/integration/openid-connect/minio/index.md

 ### Application

-To configure [Minio] to utilize Authelia as an [OpenID Connect 1.0] Provider:
+To configure [MinIO] to utilize Authelia as an [OpenID Connect 1.0] Provider:

-1. Login to Minio
+1. Login to [MinIO]
-2. On the left hand menu, go to `Identity`, then `OpenID`.
+2. On the left hand menu, go to `Identity`, then `OpenID`
 3. On the top right, click `Create Configuration`
-4. On the screen that appears, enter the following information  -
+4. On the screen that appears, enter the following information:

 | Field | Info to enter |
 | ----- | ----- |